fieldtrip/website/workshop/nigeria2025/preprocessing.md

 ## The dataset used in this tutorial

 The [eeg-language](/tutorial/eeg_language) dataset was acquired by Irina Siminova in a study investigating semantic processing of stimuli presented as pictures, visually displayed text or as auditory presented words.
 Data was acquired with a 64-channel BrainProducts BrainAmp EEG amplifier from 60 scalp electrodes placed in an electrode cap, one electrode placed under the right eye; signals "EOGv" and "EOGh" are computed after acquisition using rereferencing.
 During acquisition all channels were referenced to the left mastoid and an electrode placed at the earlobe was used as the ground.
 Channels 1-60 correspond to electrodes that are located on the head, except for channel 53 which is located at the right mastoid.
 Channels 61, 62, 63 are not connected to an electrode at all.
 Channel 64 is connected to an electrode placed below the left eye.
-Hence we have 62 channels of interest: 60 from the head + eogh + eogv.
+Hence we have 62 channels of interest: 60 for the scalp EEG electrodes plus one EOGH and one EOGV channel.
 More details on the experiment and data can be found [here](/tutorial/eeg_language).

 ## Procedure